 This is such an easy recipe to make ahead of time which is perfect for feeding a big crowd or holiday gatherings.
 You can double the recipe and freeze some for later.
 To reheat, thaw the chimichangas if frozen and rebake them at 350 degrees for 12-15 minutes and they taste good as new.
 Those chimichangas in the picture?
 They are leftovers I ate for lunch the next day after I made them.
 Still AH-MAZING!

 The beauty of this recipe too is that you can easily modify if to suit your family’s tastes.
+If you want them softer like burritos, bake them in a 350 degree oven.
 Vegetarians can add a few cans of black beans and sauteed onions, peppers and sweet potatoes instead of the chicken.
 Spice lovers can add some jalapenos or habaneros.
 Gluten-free families can make these with corn tortillas and top with enchilada sauce or salsa or use the chicken, salsa and cheese filling on top of tortilla chips to make a killer plate of nachos (that’s how I eat it when I’m being good).

 Whichever way you cut it, these Chicken and Cheese Chimichangas are sure to please your family whether you are sitting around the Christmas table, a party table or a busy weeknight dinner table.
 I hope your family enjoys these as much as mine does, it’s one of our favorites!